rishikeshsreehari/personal-blog/then/latest-now.md

 disable_comments: true
 ShowReadingTime: false
 dataDir: "data"
+index: false
 ---

 *Last updated on 09-06-2024, somewhere from [Dubai, United Arab Emirates (UAE)](https://what3words.com/siblings.twitches.scan)*

-This is now a page and gives a glimpse on what I'm upto now!!
+This is now a page and gives a glimpse on what I'm upto now! y!